huttj/slack-export-viewer/README.md

 Perhaps in the longer term, a database that supports full-text search could be added.

-#### Pagination

-There is no pagination, so each query loads all of the available results.
-Pagination would load the first page of results and offer a token or use query params for retrieving subsequent pages.
-The client could then request the next pages through an infinite scrolling mechanism.

-#### Get Message with Context

-Similar to the indexing issue, selecting a message loads the entire channel for that message, before scrolling to the message.
-It would be much better to load a subset of messages around a selected message, and send that to the client.
-Infinite scrolling could then load the later messages, as well.

 #### Client-side Routing

 It would be nice for each event to generate a history stack and appropriate hash change, so that states could be linked